 Netflix eclipses Disney in market milestone

-Netflix formally claimed the title of most valuable media company in the world on Thursday, at least for a bit.
+Netflix briefly claimed the title of the world's most valuable media company on Thursday.

-Shares in the online streaming giant rose more than 2% in mid-afternoon trading, pushing the firm's market value to more than $153bn (£114bn).
+Shares in the online streaming giant rose more than 2% in afternoon trading in New York, pushing the firm's market value to more than $153bn (£114bn).

-The ascent briefly eclipsed rival Walt Disney, which has been shaken by Netflix's success at luring US households from cable TV.
+The ascent briefly eclipsed rival Walt Disney, which has been shaken by Netflix's success at luring US households from cable TV providers.

-Netflix, founded in 1997, debuted on the stock market in 2002 as a DVD rental service with less than one million subscribers.
+Netflix was founded in the US in 1997 as a DVD rental service and made its stock market debut five years later with about one million subscribers.

-Today, it boasts 125 million streaming memberships in more than 190 countries, with people tuning in for more than 140 million hours each day.
+It now has 125 million streaming memberships in more than 190 countries, with viewers watching for more than 140 million hours each day.

 Its share price has more than doubled in the past 12 months, as the firm announced it was investing billions in original shows and movies, including a production deal with Barack and Michelle Obama.

-It is also branching out into new partnerships for distribution, including with the UK's Sky.
+It is also branching out into new partnerships for distribution, including with Sky in the UK.

-At the end of trading on Thursday, the firm's shares were worth about $350, giving the company a market capitalisation of about $151.8bn.
+At the end of trading on Thursday in New York Netflix was worth $151.8bn.
+Its shares have soared about 80% this year.

-Thursday's gains marked the first time its value has overtaken Disney's.
-Netflix's share price is up about 80% since the start of 2018.

 The inroads made by sites such as YouTube, Amazon and Netflix - which launched its streaming service in 2007 - are forcing traditional firms to act, spurring a slew of mergers and other deals.

-Disney last year said it would stop licensing certain titles to Netflix and launch its own online subscription options.
-It also struck a deal to buy much of 21st Century Fox in an effort to broaden its content and strengthen those offerings.
+Disney last year said it would stop licensing some content to Netflix and launch its own online subscription service.
+It is also buying most of 21st Century Fox in an effort to broaden its content and strengthen those offerings.

-Comcast, already a media behemoth that owns NBCUniversal, has also said it is considering a bid for the Fox assets.
+However, that deal could be derailed by a higher offer from Comcast, which owns NBC Universal.

 The potential bidding war has cast a shadow over share prices at the two companies.